-What this book really put home is the lengths to which white run government instutions will perform legal and mental gymnastics to deny anything to African American’s.
-The Color of Law brings into stark relief how generational wealth was stolen from African American’s via zoning laws, and other laws that while unconstitutional were nonetheless enforced at a municipal, state wide, and federal level.
+What this book really put home is the lengths to which white-run government institutions will perform legal and mental gymnastics to deny anything to African American’s.
+The Color of Law brings into stark relief how generational wealth was stolen from African American’s via zoning laws and other laws that while unconstitutional were nonetheless enforced at a municipal, state-wide, and federal level.

 I left the book feeling angry and the racism.

-When vetrans came home from WWII they should have had access to mortgages as a result of the US Government and Vetran Services.
+When veterans came home from WWII they should have had access to mortgages as a result of the US Government and Veteran Services.
 The truth is that only white veterans had this access while African American veterans were specifically excluded from a service that they were entitled to1.

-The US Federal Housing Administration specifically did not insure mortgages for African American people's becausey they didn’t want to support any type of racial integration2.
-This happened while the US Government was encouraging home ownership as a way to combat communism3.
+The US Federal Housing Administration specifically did not insure mortgages for African American people because they didn’t want to support any type of racial integration2.
+This happened while the US Government was encouraging homeownership as a way to combat communism3.
 The thinking went that if you could get people involved in capitalism then socialism wouldn’t be attractive because they had skin in the game.